phug-php/website/doc/en/cli.md

 particular extensions and settings) and
 **pug** call them on the `Pug\Facade` facade (that use `Pug\Pug` that comes with `js-phpize` and the **pug-php** default settings).
-For both, you can use `--bottstrap` to set more options, add extensions, share variables, etc.
+For both, you can use `--bootstrap` to set more options, add extensions, share variables, etc.

 ### render (or display)